When people hear “biggest financial mistakes” they tend to immediately think about investments, debts, and other common financial topics.

 People are unwilling to invest their time and money into learning important skills that they can monetize.

 Instead, they'll email me and say that they have a thousand dollars and they want to turn it into $100,000 dollars.
+Yet these type of returns rarely exist, and are instead used by fake gurus to who sell fraud and fake dreams.

 "If you want to live the best life, you must commit yourself to constant improvement and developing healthy habits." - David Jaffee, BestStockStrategy.com